Low-energy effective description of dark $Sp(4)$ theories: Introduction

 It is certainly possible that such theories live in isolation from the SM.
 Indeed, DM can adjust its abundance in the early Universe free from SM interactions, e.g., by ``cannibalizing'' through number-changing 3-to-2 or 4-to-2 processes in the dark sector~\cite{Carlson:1992fn,deLaix:1995vi,Hochberg:2014kqa,Hochberg:2014dra,Bernal:2015xba,Bernal:2015ova,Bernal:2015bla,Kuflik:2015isi,Soni:2016gzf,Pappadopulo:2016pkp}.
 However, couplings to the SM additionally allow to regulate the dark sector temperature in relation to the SM one, and, of course, open the door to experimental exploration.
-In either case, strongly interacting dark sectors are of high interest in such scenarios as their low energy states are endowed with sizeable interactions that make the above number-changing processes phenomenologically relevant.
+In either case, strongly interacting dark sectors, see, \textit{e.g.}~\cite{Gudnason:2006ug,Ryttov:2008xe,Kouvaris:2008hc,Lewis:2011zb,Frandsen:2011kt,Antipin:2014qva,Hochberg:2014kqa,Hochberg:2014dra,Hietanen:2014xca,Arthur:2016dir,Arthur:2016ozw,Sannino:2014lxa,Hochberg:2015vrg,Appelquist:2015yfa,Appelquist:2015zfa,Lee:2015gsa,Choi:2018iit,Francis:2018xjd, Berlin:2018tvf,Choi:2020ysq,Katz:2020ywn,Butterworth:2021jto, Garani:2021zrr, Kribs:2016cew, Hietanen:2013fya, Chivukula:1989qb, Nussinov:1985xr, Cline:2016nab, Cline:2017aed, Cline:2017ihf, Foot:2014mia} among many other works, are of high interest in such scenarios as their low energy states are often endowed with sizeable interactions.
 Particular interest have received strongly-interacting massive particles (SIMPs) that are the Goldstone bosons of a dark confining gauge group and where 3-to-2 interactions are enabled by the Wess-Zumino-Witten(WZW) term~\cite{Hochberg:2014kqa,Hochberg:2014dra,Hochberg:2015vrg}.
-The presence of these $3\to2$ interactions in association with $2\to2$ self-interactions has generated sizable further activity.
-For example, \cite{Lee:2015gsa} explores Abelian gauged SIMPs within $SU(N)$ theories, \cite{Hansen:2015yaa} demonstrates the importance of higher order corrections to the chiral Lagrangian for self-scattering in $SU(N)$ theories, \cite{Choi:2018iit} includes dark vector resonances into the SIMP paradigm, while \cite{Choi:2020ysq,Katz:2020ywn} have analysed effects of isospin symmetry breaking (dark quark mass non-degeneracy) for dark matter phenomenology.
+The presence of these $3\to2$ interactions in association with $2\to2$ self-interactions has generated sizeable further activity.
+For example, \cite{Lee:2015gsa} explores Abelian gauged SIMPs within $SU(N)$ theories, \cite{Hansen:2015yaa} demonstrates the importance of higher order corrections to the chiral Lagrangian for self-scattering in $Sp(2N)$ theories, \cite{Choi:2018iit, Berlin:2018tvf} include dark vector resonances into the SIMP paradigm, while \cite{Choi:2020ysq,Katz:2020ywn} have analysed effects of isospin symmetry breaking (dark quark mass non-degeneracy) for dark matter phenomenology.
 In most of these works, however, either a specific subset of the low-energy effective theory was studied or a SM-like, i.\ e.\ $SU(N)$ gauge group and fundamental fermions, dark sector was considered.
 In addition, the masses and other parameters of the theory were varied independently, instead of deriving them from the underlying UV-complete theory.
-Only in a few cases contact to the UV theory was made by means of lattice simulations, see~\cite{Lewis:2011zb,Francis:2018xjd,Appelquist:2015yfa,Appelquist:2015zfa}.
+Only in a few cases contact to the UV theory was made by means of lattice simulations, see~\cite{Lewis:2011zb,Francis:2018xjd,Appelquist:2015yfa,Appelquist:2015zfa,Detmold:2014kba, Detmold:2014qqa}.